KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Tools for aggregating, standardizing, and integrating heterogeneous data
 -------------------------------------------------------------------------

-As described in :numref:`Section %s <data>`-:numref:`data_repos`, extensive data is now available for WC modeling.
+As described in :numref:`data`-:numref:`%s <data_repos>`, extensive data is now available for WC modeling.
 However, this data spans a wide range of data types, organisms, and environments; the data is often not annotated and normalized; it is scattered across many repositories and publications and it is described using inconsistent identifiers and units.
 To make this data more usable for modeling, we must develop tools for aggregating data from multiple sources; merging data from multiple specimens, environmental conditions, and experimental procedures; standardizing data to common identifiers and units; identifying the most relevant data for a model; and averaging across multiple imprecise and noisy observations.

 Tools for scalably designing models from large datasets
 -------------------------------------------------------------------------

 To scalably build WC models, we must develop tools for defining the interfaces among pathway submodels, collaboratively designing composite, multi-algorithmic models directly from large datasets, automatically identifying inconsistencies and gaps in dynamical models, recording how data and assumptions are used to build models, and encoding models in a rule-based format.
-As described in :numref:`Section %s <foundational_resources_model_design>`-:numref:`foundational_resources_model_refinement`, several tools support each of these features.
+As described in :numref:`foundational_resources_model_design`-:numref:`%s <foundational_resources_model_refinement>`, several tools support each of these features.
 To accelerate WC modeling, we should develop a single tool that supports all of these functions at the scale required for WC modeling.

 Rule-based format for representing models
 -------------------------------------------------------------------------